Are you sure you've been blocked?

 Under the login button there is a link "Forgot your password?".
 Click on it.
 Enter the email address or phone number associated with your account, click Search, and follow the on-screen instructions.

-Didn’t receive a code to the mail?
+Didn't receive a code in the mail?

 How to recover a blocked Facebook account

 If your Facebook account is blocked, you can apply for reinstatement within 30 days of being blocked.
 After that, it will be permanently deleted.

 - Go to page https://www.facebook.com/help/contact/260749603972907 in the browser.
 This is Facebook's appeal form.

 - Enter your email address or mobile phone number that you have access to.

 - Enter your name under which you registered your account.

 - Upload an image of an identity document.
 It can be a passport or driver's license.

 - Enter any important information that might convince Facebook to side with you in the "Additional Information" field at the bottom of the page.
 Here are some examples where this can help:

 - Your account has been taken over by someone else.